vnguyendon/gw-config-apis/bot/sequences/v2/SequenceDefinition_HowTo.md

   where you'll pick the cards (ex: Intention) and an identifier within the source (ex: the intention id, 67CC40)

+## Additional notes

+**Action Labels**,

+some labels should be implicitely provided by the apps.
+If I'm in a _ShowCard_ action, and I provided the _Type=Intention_ and _Id=67CC40_ then it means that the app is able to get the label for this intention from another service.

+for the exact same case, if the _Label_ property is present, then the app is supposed to use this one even if it can guess the values from other sources.

 ## Discussions